OpenEuroLLM/non_web_data/README.md

 ![image](images/oellm-languages-web-dataset.png)

-Please log your team name in the following table once you start working with a particular language.
-These are all the priority languages with some information of data availability and the team in charge for a particular cycle:
+Please log your team name in the following table once you pick a language and start working with it.
+These are all the priority languages with information about data availability and the team in charge for a particular cycle:

 |Language|Data availability| Team in charge (1st cycle)|